Residency in Portugal

 How do I get residency in Portugal?

-To get residency in Portugal, you need to apply for a visa that suits your situation, such as the D7 visa (for retirees or those with passive income) or the Golden Visa (fund investment).
-Once approved, you can apply for a residence permit in Portugal.
+To get residency in Portugal, you need to apply for a visa that suits your situation, such as the D7 visa (for retirees or those with passive income) or a working visa.

 Can buying property in Portugal give me residency?